 Saying Nothing

 Now there was long war between the house of Saul and the house of David: but David waxed stronger and stronger, and the house of Saul waxed weaker and weaker.
 And unto David were sons born in Hebron: and his firstborn was Amnon, of Ahinoam the Jezreelitess; And his second, Chileab, of Abigail the wife of Nabal the Carmelite; and the third, Absalom the son of Maacah the daughter of Talmai king of Geshur; And the fourth, Adonijah the son of Haggith: and the fifth, Shephatiah the son of Abital; And the sixth, Ithream, by Eglah David's wife.
 These were born to David in Hebron.
 And it came to pass, while there was war between the house of Saul and the house of David, that Abner made himself strong for the house of Saul.
 And Saul had a concubine, whose name was Rizpah, the daugther of Aiah: and Ish-bosheth said to Abner, Wherefore hast thou gone in unto my father's concubine?
 Then was Abner very wroth for the words of Ish-bosheth, and said, Am I a dog's head, which against Judah do shew kindness this day unto the house of Saul thy father, to his brethren, and to his friends, and have not delivered thee into the hand of David, that thou chargest me to day with a fault concerning this woman?
 So do God to Abner, and more also, except, as the LORD hath sworn to David, even so I do to him; To translate the kingdom from the house of Saul, and to set up the throne of David over Israel and over Judah, from Dan even to Beer-sheba.
 And he could not answer Abner a word again, because he feared him.-2 Samuel 3:1-11***Saul was an Israelite from the tribe of Benjamin, descended from Abraham (Abram the Hebrew) and Sarah (Sarai), Isaac and Rebekah, Jacob (Israeland his 2nd wife Rachel, and Jacob and Rachel's 2nd and last son Benjamin.
 David was from the tribe of Judah, descended from Jacob and his 1st wife Leah, and Jacob and Leah's 4th born son Judah.
 Samuel the priest, prophet and judge was from the tribe of Jacob and Leah's 3rd born son Levi.
-When Samuel was old, and his sons Joel (Vashni) and Abiah were not obeying the commands of the Lord God, and King Nahash and his Ammonite army were preparing to attack, the Israelite elders demanded that Samuel set a king over them.
+When Samuel was elderly, and his sons Joel (Vashni) and Abiah (Abijah) were not obeying the commands of the Lord God, and King Nahash and his Ammonite army were preparing to attack, the Israelite elders demanded that Samuel appoint a king to lead them.
 After praying to the Lord God and hearing from the Lord God, Samuel spoke to the Israelites and anointed Saul to reign as king, according to the command of the Lord God.
 At least twice, Saul did not obey the commands of the Lord God.
 The Lord God tore the kingdom from Saul and sent Samuel to anoint David to reign as king.
-Saul was angry and became afraid of David, who had killed Goliath the gigantic Philistine and was married to Saul's daughter Michal after bringing the foreskins from 200 Philistines.
-Saul tried to kill David and commanded others, including his son Jonathan, to kill David.
-Michal helped David escape from their home, and David lived on the run from Saul.
-Sometime after Jonathan and his brothers Malchishua and Abinadab (Ishui) were killed by the Philistines, and Saul's self-inflicted death on the same battlefield, David went to Hebron, a city in the portion of the Promised Land that was allotted to the tribe of Judah.
-Tribesmen from Judah anointed David to reign as their king.
-Meanwhile, Saul's cousin and army commander Abner placed Saul's son Ishbosheth (Eshbaal) as king over the other Israelite tribes.
-After an accusation, Abner's allegiance to Ishbosheth ended.
-Michal was taken to David, Abner was killed, and Ishbosheth was killed.
-The Israelite elders went to David, and David made a covenant with them.
-The elders anointed 37-year-old David and he began to reign over all of the Israelites.
-Over 900 years after Solomon, the 2nd child born to David and Bathsheba, became the 3rd king to reign over all of the Israelites, Jesus the Christ, the Son of God, was born.
+David continued working as a shepherd, and began serving as a musician and an armor-bearer for Saul, and killed and beheaded Goliath the gigantic Philistine.
+David and Jonathan, Saul's son, made a covenant.
+The Israelite women sang of David higher than they sang of Saul, and Saul was angry.
+Saul wanted to kill David, and became afraid of David, and sent David on missions to get killed, and commanded others, including Jonathan, to kill David.
+Saul's daughter Michal was married to David after David brought the foreskins from 200 Philistines as commanded, and Michal helped David escape from their home.
+Meanwhile, during David's years on the run, Saul arranged for Michal to become the wife of Phalti (Palti/Phaltiel/Paltiel) and David was married to Abigail and Ahinoam.
+Sometime after the Philistines killed Jonathan and his brothers Malchishua and Abinadab (Ishui?), and Saul's self-inflicted death on the same battlefield, David went to Hebron, a city in the portion of the Promised Land that was allotted to the tribe of Judah.
+Men from the tribe of Judah anointed 30-year-old David, and David began to reign only over the tribe of Judah.
+Saul's cousin and army commander Abner placed Saul's son Ishbosheth (Eshbaal) as king over the other Israelite tribes.
+After Ishbosheth made an accusation, Abner offered his allegiance to David, and Michal was taken from Phalti and brought to David.
+In Hebron, Joab killed Abner, the unwillingly killer of Joab's brother Asahel.
+Sometime after Ishbosheth was killed, the Israelite elders went to David, and David made a covenant with them.
+The elders anointed 37-year-old David and David began to rule over all of the Israelites.
+Over 900 years after Solomon, a son born to David and Bathsheba, became the 3rd king to rule over all of the Israelites, Jesus the Christ, the Son of God, was born.
 Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Judah to Mary and her husband Joseph when Mary was a virgin.-Genesis 11:26-50:26, Exodus, Numbers 20:1-29, 27:12-23, Deuteronomy 31:1-30, 32:44-52, 34:1-12, Joshua 1:1-4:24, 23:1-24:33, Judges 1:1-2:23, 1 Samuel 1:1-3:21, 8:1-31:13, 2 Samuel, 1 Kings 1:1-11:43, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, 8:1-40, 9:35-29:30, Matthew, Mark, Luke, John, Acts 1:1-26

 Click the link below to read more posts in this category: